 - 8.2 The Strategy has benefited from the recognition and support of the Worcestershire Local Nature Partnership (LNP).
 The Worcestershire LNP is a partnership of organisations working together to provide leadership on environmental issues and working with partners in other sectors (such as business and enterprise, landowners, health, and tourism), to ensure the future prosperity and health of our environment.
 The LNP will be an effective delivery mechanism for the Strategy in the future. - 8.3 The revised Strategy will be endorsed by Worcestershire County Council.
-A similar process may be followed by other partner organisations with similar decision-making structures.
-The final endorsement of the Strategy by Worcestershire County Council is expected by the end of 2022. - 8.4 The evidence base for the Worcestershire Green Infrastructure Strategy should be kept updated.
-Priorities include a review of Framework Document 4 and the preparation of a new Framework document to explore viability and costing of GI. - 8.5 Worcestershire County Council is the provisional Responsible Authority for the preparation of a Local Nature Recovery Strategy (LNRS) for the county.
+A similar process may be followed by other partner organisations with similar decision-making structures. - 8.4 The evidence base for the Worcestershire Green Infrastructure Strategy should be kept updated.
+Priorities include a review of Framework Document 4, mapping of GI provision and assessment of GI need within urban areas, and the preparation of a new Framework document to explore viability and costing of GI. - 8.5 Worcestershire County Council is the provisional Responsible Authority for the preparation of a Local Nature Recovery Strategy (LNRS) for the county.
 The LNRS should make clear links with the Green Infrastructure Strategy.
-The planning and delivery of green infrastructure should also seek to achieve alignment with the aims and objectives of other relevant strategic-level landscape-scale management plans, for example the Nature Recovery Plans published by Malvern Hills AONB and Cotswolds AONB.
+The planning and delivery of green infrastructure should also seek to align with the aims and objectives of other relevant strategic-level landscape-scale management plans, for example the Nature Recovery Plans published by the Malvern Hills National Landscape and the Cotswolds National Landscape.